 The flea market at the Mauerpark is one of the most traditional Sunday activities between Berliners.
 The market is well known, so expect a lot of people walking around, checking out the many stalls, eating, drinking, singing (there’s an open-air karaoke in there), enjoying the atmosphere.
 It’s the place to visit when in the city on a Sunday!

 There you can find clothes, furniture, vinyl, old cameras, toys, kitchenware, all kinds of antiques and much more.
-It’s a paradise to get lost for a few hours.
-If I had to furnish and decorate an apartment in Berlin, the flea market at the Mauerpark would be a mandatory place for me to find stylish stuff.
+It’s a paradise to get lost for a while.
+If I had to furnish and decorate an apartment in Berlin, the flea market at the Mauerpark would be a mandatory place for me to find some stylish stuff.

-TIP 2: Bring cash!
-And if you want to keep track of how much you spend, just stipulated the maximum amount before you start shopping.
+[smarticon name=”fa fa-thumbs-up”] Bring cash!
+And if you want to keep track of how much you spend, just stipulated the maximum amount before you start shopping. [/color-box]

-The location of the flea market is historically important, close to the Berlin Wall Memorial, a historical site in the heart of the city.
+Visiting the flea market is a must-do activity when in Berlin on a Sunday, whether to buy something or just to wander around.
+The location of the market is historically important, close to the Berlin Wall Memorial, a historical site in the heart of the city.
 If you want to know more about the history of Berlin during the wall years, this is a good place to start.
 You can do both activities on the same day, visiting the market and the memorial.

 When?
 Every Sunday from 9 am to 6 pm.
 It gets more crowded during the afternoon.